Devansh252/SperaxTransfer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Please add the .env file in the root directory before proceeding which is provided in the Drive folder.
+## Please add the .env file in the root directory before proceeding, which is provided in the Drive folder.

-The env file contains the ethereum node URL with Api- key as well the as the ERC20 Token Addresses.
+The env file contains the ethereum node URL with Api-key (I have used Alchemy's) as well the as the ERC20 Token Addresses.

+### `npm install`

+This will install all the dependencies.\

 ### `npm start`